SquareGPS/navixy-iot-query-dashboard/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Navixy DataHub Dashboard to production on EC2.
+This guide covers deploying the Navixy IoT Query Dashboard to production on EC2.

 ## Prerequisites